Blanche Deyo: Stage career

 Belasco Theatre, when she teamed with Roy Atwell in a "diamond robbery motion picture specialty" in the opening act.
 Her Charlie Chaplin number, performed with eight members of the chorus, earned her the most applause.

 Private life

-She married tramp impersonator Walter Newton Jones in Crown Point, Indiana in April 1908.
+She married tramp impersonator Walter Jones in Crown Point, Indiana in April 1908.
 It was her second marriage.
 Jones had divorced his previous wife, Beatrice, two months earlier, and the divorce decree implied his infidelity with Deyo.
 Jones and Deyo had a daughter in December 1913, also named Blanche Deyo.